harness-community/gitness-lab/README.md

 Let's create a new pipeline **webhook-pipeline**.
 Select **Pipelines** from the left navigation menu and then **+ New Pipeline**.
 Give this pipeline a name **webhook-pipeline** and click **Create**.

-Replace the existing pipeline with the following:
+Replace the existing pipeline with the following and click **Run**:

 ```YAML
 kind: pipeline